Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-974-enforce_upload_chunk_size.md

 ## Deployment View

+**NOTE** The following must be done **before** the circle build

-The following ENV must be set in all heroku applications:
+In order for rake db:data:migrate to work, the following ENV must be set in all heroku applications:
   - heroku config:set SWIFT_CHUNK_MAX_NUMBER=1000
   - heroku config:set SWIFT_CHUNK_MAX_SIZE_BYTES=5368709122

-This must be done before the circle build, in order for rake db:data:migrate to work.
+We must back up the Postgresql database!
+This is because we had to change the size fields in uploads/chunks from int to bigint to allow for large files.

 ## Logical View